-- Helping to understand how the COPA UME-GME Recommendations affect our specialty - Understanding the opinions of CORD members as related to the working-groups topic - Creating consensus statement / recommendations for Orthopaedic Surgery - Aiding in efforts to contribute our voice to the national conversation on the topic

-The workgroup topics included:

-- o AOA/CORD's Orthopaedic Residency Information Network (ORIN)®

-- Away Rotations

-- O Universal Offer Day (UOD) / Interview Invitation Process

-- Supplemental Application Information

-- Application Limits

-- Interviews: In-Person or Virtual

-- AOA/CORD's Electronic Standardized Letter of Recommendation (eSLOR)

-- Medical Student Advising

-- O Interview Limits
+- Helping to understand how the COPA UME-GME Recommendations affect our specialty - Understanding the opinions of CORD members as related to the working-groups topic - Creating consensus statement / recommendations for Orthopaedic Surgery - Aiding in efforts to contribute our voice to the national conversation on the topic.
+The workgroup topics included: - O AOA/CORD's Orthopaedic Residency Information Network (ORIN)® - Away Rotations - O Universal Offer Day (UOD) / Interview Invitation Process - O Supplemental Application Information - O Application Limits - O Interviews: In-Person or Virtual - O AOA/CORD's Electronic Standardized Letter of Recommendation (eSLOR) - Medical Student Advising - O Interview Limits

-The recommendations listed below were researched, discussed, and finalized by these workgroups and approved by the CORD/Academics Committee (CAC).
+The recommendations listed below were researched, discussed, and finalized by these workgroups and each year updated and approved by the CORD/Academics Committee (CAC).
 Through these continued efforts, the AOA's CAC strives to help create a recruitment process that will allow students to make the best match for their career goals, help programs to match the best students for their residencies, encourage diversity, inclusion, and equity in the field, and facilitate a process that is better for applicants and residency programs.
-The recommendations below have been updated for the 2023-2024 residency recruitment cycle.
+The recommendations below have been updated for the 2024-2025 residency recruitment cycle.